Maulipandya/llm-token-generation-latency/analysis/latency_analysis.md

 ## Observations

-- **TTFT increases with prompt length**
-  - Longer prompts require more computation during the prefill phase.
+- Time to First Token (TTFT) increases as prompt length increases because more computation is required during the prefill phase.

-- **End-to-end latency increases with output length**
-  - Because tokens are generated sequentially in autoregressive decoding.
+- End-to-end latency increases with output length since tokens are generated sequentially.

-- **TPOT remains relatively stable**
+- Time Per Output Token (TPOT) remains relatively stable due to the use of KV-cache.
-  - Due to KV-cache reuse during decoding.

-- **Throughput improves for larger outputs**
-  - But does not fully represent user-perceived latency.
+- Throughput improves for larger workloads but does not fully reflect user-perceived latency.

 ---

 ## Findings

-- Prompt length mainly affects **Time to First Token (TTFT)**.
+- Prompt length primarily affects TTFT.
-- Output length mainly affects **total latency**.
+- Output length primarily affects total latency.
-- **KV-cache improves decoding efficiency**, keeping TPOT stable.
-- **Latency metrics are more important than throughput** for real-time applications.
+- KV-cache helps maintain stable decoding performance.
+- Throughput alone is not sufficient to evaluate real-time performance.
-- There is a clear separation between **prefill** and **decode** phases.
+- There is a clear separation between prefill and decode phases.

 ---

 ## Interpretation

-The results show two phases in LLM inference:
+LLM inference consists of two main phases:

 ### Prefill Phase
-- Depends on prompt length
+- Processes the input prompt
-- Affects TTFT
+- Dominates TTFT

 ### Decode Phase
-- Depends on output length
+- Generates tokens one by one
-- Affects TPOT and total latency
+- Determines TPOT and total latency

 ---

 ## Conclusion

-- TTFT is critical for responsiveness
+- TTFT is critical for responsiveness in real-time applications.
-- Output length affects total latency
+- Output length impacts total response time.
-- Both latency and throughput should be considered
+- Both latency and throughput should be considered for evaluating performance.